MicrosoftDocs/customer-insights/ci-docs/audience-insights/enrichment-dnb.md

 1. Sign in to [Dun & Bradstreet Connect](https://connect.dnb.com?lead_source=microsoft_audienceinsights).
 To retrieve credentials, [restore your password](https://sso.dnb.com/signin/forgot-password&lead_source=microsoft_audienceinsights).
 1. Download [our csv template file](tbd.md) that will be used to map the audience insights fields to the corresponding Dun & Bradstreet fields.
 1. Upload the file in the **Upload data** step of the Dun & Bradstreet project creation experience.
-1. When you have successfully created the project, select the horizontal dots in the Dun & Bradstreet project to see the available options.
+1. Select the horizontal dots in the newly created Dun & Bradstreet project to see the available options.
    :::image type="content" source="media/enrichment-dnb-dots.png" alt-text="Screenshot of dots in a Dun & Bradstreet project.":::
 1. Choose **Get S3 details**.
-Store this information in a safe place You'll it to [set up the connection for the enrichment](#configure-a-connection-for-dun--bradstreet) in audience insights.
+Store this information in a safe place.
+You'll need it to [set up the connection for the enrichment](#configure-a-connection-for-dun--bradstreet) in audience insights.
    :::image type="content" source="media/enrichment-dnb-s3info.png" alt-text="Screenshot of selection of s3 information in a Dun & Bradstreet project.":::